 The Kunstverein was planned for many years and in 1952, eight years after the death of Schneelis, the construction of the architect Hans Leuzinger was opened.
 A part of the museum was intended for the Schneeli collection; on the lower floor, exhibition rooms were reserved for the Natural History Collection of the Canton of Glarus.

 Kunsthaus also possesses the collection of Jenny-Kaspers and the cantonal natural science collection.
-In recent years the Glarus Kunsthaus has gained a reputation for its exhibitions of contemporary art.
+In the past few years, an exhibition of contemporary art has brought a great reputation to the Glarus Kunsthaus.
 Versatile like the capital, this museum always proves to be a hit among the visitors.

 Discover the beautiful Stählihaus!